PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-12 05:37:37
+Last updated: 2024-04-12 05:38:10
-Random Quote: I believe the world's a bad place.
-And I don't think I'm much better.
-But we have to try. - Walt Breslin
+Random Quote: I think mothers and fathers made up the gods because they wanted their children to sleep through the night.  -  Davos Seaworth